-- Driveways and verge crossover colours must be complementary to the main dwelling and constructed from natural tones such as grey and sandstone.
+- Driveways and verge crossover are required to be one colour and must be complementary to the main dwelling, and constructed from natural tones such as grey and sandstone.
 Lighter colours are encouraged and may be compulsory to offset homes with darker colour schemes. - Permitted materials: exposed aggregate, brick paving and oxide coloured concrete. - Prohibited materials: plain grey concrete, stencilled concrete and asphalt. - Driveways and verge crossovers shall be constructed prior to occupancy. - Driveways are to have soft landscaped areas on either side, suitable for water infiltration. - Crossovers shall be located a minimum of 1.5m from street trees.
-It is the owner's responsibility to comply with authority requirements with regards to distance from street signs, light poles, kerb inlet pits and other services. - House entrances shall be clearly defined and separate from vehicle access.
+It is the owner's responsibility to comply with authority requirements with regards to distance from street signs, light poles, kerb inlet pits and other services. - House entrances shall be clearly defined and separate from vehicle access. - Existing footpath is not to be removed.
+Rectification of any damage to the footpath resulting from driveway works is the responsibility of the builder / driveway installer.